GRAPHIC-Take Five: Skip, stop or go?

 Markets get not one but two headline events with U.S. May inflation data out on Tuesday as the Fed kicks off its two-day meeting.

-The Fed is tipped to keep borrowing costs unchanged on Wednesday, and investors will be trying to gauge appetite for more hikes ahead.
-For now, markets price in just one more increase this year, an outlook investors seem comfortable with, judging by the recent strong performance of U.S. stocks.
+The Fed is tipped to keep borrowing costs unchanged on Wednesday, and investors will be trying to gauge appetite for more increases ahead.
+For now, markets price in just one more rate rise this year, an outlook investors seem comfortable with, judging by the recent strong performance of U.S. stocks.

 2/ NOT DONE YET

-On Thursday, another 25 basis-point ECB rate hike looks likely, and traders want clues from the euro zone's central bank on what comes next.
-The case for the fastest hiking cycle in its history to end soon is growing.
+On Thursday, another 25 basis-point ECB rate rise looks likely, and traders want clues from the euro zone's central bank on what comes next.
+The case for the fastest cycle of rate increases in its history ending soon is growing.

 Euro area inflation fell faster than expected in May and core inflation - stripping out volatile prices - slowed for a second month.
 The bloc's economy has slipped into recession and bank lending is slowing fast.